Much like other states, the Utah home inspections process generally occurs twice as part of a general due diligence process.

-The second, is what we typically think of when home inspections come to mind.
-A licensed professional who performs a thorough (and oftentimes dirty) task of reviewing the state of your home’s structure, pipes, roofing and all aspects of property maintenance.
+The second, is what we typically think of when Utah home inspections come to mind.
+A professional who performs a thorough (and oftentimes dirty) task of reviewing the state of your home’s structure, pipes, roofing and all aspects of property maintenance.

-Except… they don’t have to be licensed.
 Utah is one of the few Western states that allow home inspectors to conduct property reviews without licensing and certification.
 And while it’s certainly convenient for inspectors not to go through a lengthy and expensive annual license renewal process, the idea of leaving it up to an unlicensed professional to determine the potential for property damage can seem unnerving for many homeowners.

 This isn’t to discredit home inspection services by any means, however.
 Many are highly trained, certified and draw upon years of experience—even in states like Utah.
 We just want to suggest that you view both the history and credentials of any inspection service with a somewhat critical eye when making a decision.